FutureMarkRwanda/BA_Notes/Mobile Development/learning_outcome_7.md

-# **Learning Outcome 7: Develop a Testing Strategy**
+# Learning Outcome 7: Develop a Testing Strategy

-### 📘 Learning Hours: 10
+## 🎯 Objective

+By the end of this outcome, learners will be able to:

+* Design a structured testing strategy for cross-platform mobile apps.
+* Write unit tests for individual components using **Jest** and **React Testing Library**.
+* Perform widget/UI tests to validate behavior across platforms.
+* Conduct integration (end-to-end) tests using **Detox**.
+* Apply testing best practices to maintain app reliability and user satisfaction.

 ---

-## 📌 Objective

-By the end of this section, learners will be able to:
-- Design a testing strategy for a cross-platform mobile application.
-- Implement unit tests for individual components using Jest and React Testing Library.
-- Conduct widget tests for UI elements in React Native.
-- Perform integration tests to verify interactions between app components and APIs.
-- Apply testing best practices to ensure the RealEstatePro app meets quality standards [cite: 160, 161, 162].

----

-## 1. **Unit Testing**
+## 1. Unit Testing

 ### 1.1 Definition

-Unit testing verifies the functionality of individual components (e.g., React Native components) in isolation [cite: 160].
+Unit testing focuses on verifying the behavior of individual, isolated units (e.g., components, functions) of the app.

+> 🔹 *Tool:* Jest
+> 🔹 *Scope:* Business logic, UI rendering, and prop handling within a single component
+> 🔹 *RealEstatePro Context:* Test components like `PropertyCard`, `LoginForm`, `PropertyForm`

-### 1.2 Example: Unit Test for Property Component
+### 1.2 Example: Testing the Property Component

 ```jsx
 import { render, screen } from '@testing-library/react-native';
 import Property from './Property';